 GWT2P Mission and Vision

 Dear visitors and guests, you play an important role in pursuing our mission and vision.
-We cannot continue to protect nature and wildlife without your understanding and support!
+Without our joint efforts and effective actions, we cannot ensure that wild biodiversity will be adequately protected in the years to come.
+We need your understanding and support!

 Join Our Partnership With Nature!